The Beatles: Get Back

 Production Note - Limited Series

 The Beatles: Get Back is a standalone Limited Series that concluded its 3-episode run in November 2021.
-Directed by Peter Jackson, the production was a massive undertaking that involved restoring over 60 hours of film footage and 150 hours of audio recorded in January 1969.
-Originally envisioned as a theatrical release, the project expanded into a three-part event to accommodate the wealth of intimate material showcasing the band's creative process.
-The scale of the restoration utilized cutting-edge audio de-mixing technology to provide clarity to conversations that were previously unintelligible.
+Directed by Peter Jackson, the production involved the restoration of over 60 hours of film and 150 hours of audio captured in January 1969.
+This massive undertaking utilized cutting-edge digital technology to clarify grainy footage and separate overlapping audio tracks, providing an intimate look at the band's creative chemistry.
+The scale of the project was designed to transform archival outtakes into a definitive cinematic record of the group at work.

 Frequently Asked Questions

-No, this production is a standalone documentary miniseries specifically designed to cover the January 1969 recording sessions.
-Unless the project were to be reimagined as an anthology series covering different eras of the band, there are no plans for a second season.
+No, this is a standalone documentary miniseries that specifically chronicles the 1969 recording sessions for the album Let It Be.
+Unless the project were transformed into an anthology series covering a different era of the band, there are no plans for a second season.

-The footage featured in the series was primarily filmed at Twickenham Film Studios and the Apple Corps headquarters located on Savile Row in London.
-These locations hosted the band's rehearsals and recording sessions, culminating in their legendary final live performance on the building's roof.
+The original footage was primarily filmed at Twickenham Film Studios and the Apple Corps headquarters located on Savile Row in London.
+These sites hosted the band's rehearsals and recording sessions, culminating in their famous final live performance on the building's rooftop.

-The complete limited series consists of three expansive episodes, with each installment running between two and three hours in length.
-These three parts collectively document the twenty-one days of studio sessions that eventually led to the Let It Be album and film.
+The complete limited series consists of three massive episodes, with each installment running between two and three hours long.
+These three parts provide an exhaustive look at the twenty-one days the group spent together in January 1969.